HOW TO CHOOSE THE RIGHT SCISSOR LIFT

 Will the location of work be hard to get into?
-As jobsites get more complex the ability to get equipment such as scissor lifts into a small room at the end of a hallway become harder.
+As jobsites get more complex the ability to get equipment such as scissor lifts into a small room at the end of a hallway becomes harder.
 Therefore, manufactures have a variety of models they produce such as small compact push-around and zero-turn scissor lifts to allow you access into areas a larger traditional scissor lift wouldn’t be able to access.

 Pro Tip: For maximum maneuverability, a compact zero-turn scissor lift will be able to access areas of a jobsite.

 Are there any delicate or restricted weight areas the lift will need to work on or drive over?
 This is an easily overlooked aspect of a job.
-While it may be easy to get the lift where it needs to go it might have to travel over sensitive floor such as tile which could easily be cracked by the weight of a scissor lift.
-Another scenario could be work needs to be done on a multistory building – will the elevator be able to support the weight of a scissor lift or will you need to have other equipment to get the scissor lift to the higher floors.
+While it may be easy to get the lift where it needs to go it might have to travel over sensitive floors such as tile which could easily be cracked by the weight of a scissor lift.
+Another scenario could be work that needs to be done on a multistory building – will the elevator be able to support the weight of a scissor lift or will you need to have other equipment to get the scissor lift to the higher floors.

-Pro Tip: A lightweight scissor lift is less likely damage sensitive flooring and can go into elevators.
+Pro Tip: A lightweight scissor lift is less likely to damage sensitive flooring and can go into elevators.